Skip to main content

 “ But you said Amar will be fine…” Hansa frowned.

 “ Amar….
-Pratap… “ She was in a trance he feared would never be over.
+Pratap… “ Survi was in a trance.
+Pratap feared it would never be over.
 He had sent the mothers to dine, as he thankfully saw Jaivanta trust him with her daughter now.
-He was sitting by her bedside patting her head.
-A sudden gust of wind closed the window so he decided to bolt it.
-As he got up, leaving his hand from hers, she grew restless.
+He was sitting by her bedside, patting her head.
+A sudden gust of wind closed the window, so he decided to bolt it shut.
+As he got up, letting his hand go from hers, she grew restless.

 “ Kun….Kun… Pratap…” He froze at the window.
 That was Ajabdeh’s last words before….
 He closed his eyes.
 Then rushed to her.
 She was sweating heavily.